Loading barge with sediment on the Lower Duwamish

 Over a century of urbanization and industrial activity polluted the sediments in the Lower Duwamish Waterway.
 Pollutants found in the river sediment include heavy metals like arsenic, lead, and zinc, and other types of contaminants known as organics, including polychlorinated biphenyls (PCBs) and polyaromatic hydrocarbons (PAHs).
 Today, people who eat some types of fish and shellfish that live year-round in the waterway and those who have frequent contact with contaminated sediment on the waterway bottom could be exposed to the pollution.
 Salmon from the Lower Duwamish Waterway are safe to eat.

-LDWG is working to clean up this pollution to improve the waterway’s ecosystem and protect people who use the waterway.
+The members of LDWG are working to clean up this pollution to improve the waterway’s ecosystem and protect people who use the waterway.

 What are PCBs?